fireship-io/fireship.io/hugo/content/courses/angular/ssr-deploy-cloud-run.md

 emoji: 🌩️
 ---

 Deploy Angular Universal to Google [Cloud Run](https://cloud.google.com/run/) and connect it to Firebase hosting.
-Make [Google Cloud SDK](https://cloud.google.com/sdk/) is installed on your local machine.
-Cloud Run is an solid choice because it gives you a fully-managed "serverless" runtime using a Docker container - not to mention a generous free tier.
+Make sure [Google Cloud SDK](https://cloud.google.com/sdk/) is installed on your local machine.
+Cloud Run is a solid choice, because it gives you a fully-managed "serverless" runtime using a Docker container - not to mention a generous free tier.

 ## Dockerize the App